 An important part of the U.S. Department of Education, the National Blue Ribbon Schools Program recognizes outstanding public and non-public schools.
 In identifying several hundred outstanding schools annually, the program celebrates school excellence, turn around stories, and closing subgroup achievement gaps.
 The Award is both a high aspiration and a potent resource of practitioner knowledge.

-For 36 years the Department has bestowed this coveted award on more than 8,800 American schools.
+Now in its 38th year, the National Blue Ribbon Schools Program has bestowed almost 10,000 awards to more than 9,000 schools, with some schools winning multiple awards.
 National Blue Ribbon Schools represent the full diversity of American schools: public schools including charter schools, magnet/choice schools, Title I schools, and non-public schools including parochial and independent schools.
 They are urban, suburban, and rural, large and small, traditional and innovative, and serve students of every social, economic, and ethnic background.

 And yet they share some core elements of effective schools.
 Their leaders not only articulate a vision of excellence and hold everyone to high standards, they stay close to the real action of teaching and learning.
 Mutual respect and trust run deep in their cultures.
 Faculty are supported by mentoring and professional development and have time to coordinate their work.
 Data from many sources drive adaptations to support every student.
 Families and educators work together in trust.

 Using standards of excellence evidenced by student achievement measures the Department honors high-performing schools and schools that are making great strides in closing any achievement gaps among student groups.

 National Blue Ribbon Schools are honored at an annual awards ceremony in Washington, DC, where each receives a plaque and flag to signify its exemplary status.
 These schools serve as examples for other schools throughout the nation and details of their achievements are shared on the U.S. Department of Education’s website.